 Michael J. Gelfand

-MICHAEL J. GELFAND, is dual Florida Bar Board Certified, in Real Estate Law and in Condominium and Planned Development Law.
-He is also a Certified Circuit and County Civil Court Mediator, Homeowners’ Association Mediator, Arbitrator, and Parliamentarian.
+MICHAEL J. GELFAND, dual Florida Bar Board Certified, in Real Estate Law and in Condominium and Planned Development Law, is also a Certified Circuit and County Civil Court Mediator, a Homeowners’ Association Mediator, an Arbitrator, and a Parliamentarian.

-Michael Gelfand, is the senior partner of Gelfand & Arpe, P.A.
-Located in West Palm Beach, his firm emphasizes a community association law practice, counseling associations and owners how to set legitimate goals and how to effectively achieve those goals.
+Emphasizing a community association law practice, counseling associations and owners how to set legitimate goals and to effectively achieve those goals, Michael is the senior partner of Gelfand & Arpe, P.A., located in West Palm Beach.

 He served many terms as Special Master for the City of Boca Raton after chairing the City’s Builders Board of Adjustment and Appeals, receiving a City Proclamation for “interpretation and application, and his overall professionalism and dedication to the City.”
-He received a gubernatorial appointment to the Fifteenth Circuit Judicial Nominating Commission.
-Mr. Gelfand co-owned ARC Mediation, Palm Beach County’s largest mediation and arbitration firm, for over a decade.
+A gubernatorial appointee to the Fifteenth Circuit Judicial Nominating Commission, he co-owned ARC Mediation, Palm Beach County’s largest mediation and arbitration firm.

 Michael Gelfand is a sought-after community association law commentator, including presentations for the American Bar Association, American Legal Institute, American College of Real Estate Lawyers, The Florida Bar, the University of Miami and the Chautauqua Institute, among others.